YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 The optional percentage (0-99) provides a minimum amount for the reclamation; in other words, REORG won't bother performing a file truncate unless it can give back at least this percentage of the file; the default (0) has it give back anything it can.
 TRUNCATE always returns space aligned with bit map boundaries, which fall at 512 database block intervals.
 TRUNCATE analyses the bit maps, and if appropriate, produces before image journal records as needed for recycled (formerly used) blocks; The journal extract of a truncated database file may contain INCTN records having the inctn opcode value 9 indicating that the specific block was marked from recycled to free by truncate.

-MUPIP REORG -TRUNCATE recognizes the -KEEP qualifier.
-The format of the -KEEP qualifier is:
+MUPIP REORG TRUNCATE recognizes the KEEP qualifier.
+The format of the KEEP qualifier is:

 .. code-block:: none

    [-KEEP=blocks|percent%]

-The argument to -KEEP specifies either a number of database blocks or a percentage (0-99), followed by a percent-sign (%), of the starting total blocks to exclude from truncation.
+The argument to KEEP specifies either a number of database blocks or a percentage (0-99), followed by a percent-sign (%), of the starting total blocks to exclude from truncation.

 .. note::
    TRUNCATE does not complete if there is a concurrent online BACKUP or use of the snapshot mechanism, for example by INTEG.